Some things never cease to amaze us.

 manual document routing and GL coding

-So, most of these problems exists explicitly because of lack of integration between customer and vendor systems.
-As a result transactional data must be conveyed somehow, and that medium is typically paper.
-Many organizations take half measures to improve the physical burden of storing paper, but that does little to affect process, as paper typically ends up in an imaging system storage silo, with zero process improvement, which is essentially a bandage on a mortal wound.
+So, most of these problems exist explicitly because of a lack of integration between customer and vendor systems.
+As a result, transactional data must be conveyed somehow, and that medium is typically paper.
+Many organizations take half measures to improve the physical burden of storing paper, but that does little to affect the process, as paper typically ends up in an imaging system storage silo, with zero process improvement, which is essentially a bandage on a mortal wound.

--All invoices should be IMMEDIATELY converted to data upon receipt.
-This requires both OCR to most efficiently ‘read’ and convert the data off the invoice and a human validation layer to ensure high levels of data accuracy!
+- All invoices should be IMMEDIATELY converted to data upon receipt.
+This requires both OCR to most efficiently ‘read’ and convert the data of the invoice and a human validation layer to ensure high levels of data accuracy!